 All that said, this study sheds some light on the U.S. Supreme Court's conjecture (shared by many political activists on the conservative side of the spectrum) that mandated disclosure of political activity deters participation among political minorities, and perhaps especially among conservative minorities.
-We find that precinct-level cross pressure has no effect on one's willingness to participate in politics in an important, public way: by assigning a campaign finance voucher.
-If anything, political cross pressure has a slightly encouraging effect on this public mode of participation.
-Our findings also suggest that local conservatives in particular are not demobilized from public participation by geographic cross pressure.
-These findings are important, because when campaign finance is publicly funded through equally-sized vouchers, and the amount of individual vouchers are small, the standard anticorruption rationale for disclosure is quite weak.
+We find that precinct-level crosspressure has no effect on one's willingness to participate in politics in an important, public way: by assigning a campaign finance voucher.
+If anything, political cross-pressure has a slightly encouraging effect on this public mode of participation.
+Our findings also suggest that local conservatives in particular are not demobilized from public participation by geographic cross-pressure.
+These findings are important, because when campaign finance is publicly funded through equally sized vouchers, and the amount of individual vouchers are small, the standard anticorruption rationale for disclosure is quite weak.
 Our findings, showing no demobilization and no overall shading of voucher assignments toward the mean ideology of the precinct, suggest that campaign finance disclosure requirements may not have the costs normally recited by critics of mandated disclosure.

 Our study is only a beginning.
 Voucher programs, long appreciated by academics and activists, may be catching on.
 The For the People Act of 2021 (H.R.
-1) envisions a nation-wide program of publicly-financed campaigns, with voucher programs playing a role, being piloted first in several states.
+1) envisioned a nationwide program of publicly financed campaigns, with voucher programs playing a key role.
+The research design we employ in this paper can be replicated in any jurisdiction where scholars can gain access to the voter file and information on voucher uptake.
 The effects that we find in Seattle-a liberal city without great neighborhood political diversity-may or may not replicate in other jurisdictions, or for state and national elections.
-Nevertheless, future voucher programs will undoubtedly get their start in liberal cities like Seattle, and careful studies of the Seattle program should be very useful to reformers across the nation.
+Nevertheless, future voucher programs are most likely to get their start in liberal cities and states, and careful studies of the Seattle program, made possible by its robust disclosure requirements, should be very useful to reformers across the nation.